sendbird/sendbird-platform-sdk-java/docs/DataExportApi.md

 <a name="viewDataExportById"></a>
 # **viewDataExportById**
-> ViewDataExportByIdResponse viewDataExportById(dataType, requestId, apiToken)
+> ViewDataExportByIdResponse viewDataExportById(apiToken, dataType, requestId)

 View a data export